sentialabs/vermilion/README.md

 The document rule says that we can expect a sequence of syntax constructions that are either "text" or "calculation".
 In addition, the sequence is allowed to be totally empty.

 A "text" construct is simply a sequence of exactly one STATICTEXT token all by itself.
-The 'statictext' following the hash sign '#' is not actually a comment but tells antlr4 how we would like the method for this rule to be named in the generated Java code.
+The 'statictext' following the hash sign '#' is not a comment but tells antlr4 how we would like the method for this rule to be named in the generated Java code.
 When implementing what our scripting language should be doing, we will override the generated ```statictext``` method, extract the string that is the actual STATICTEXT, and do something useful with it (such as copying unchanged to the output).

-A "calculation" thing is an "expression" between an opening and closing token, and we want to name the  coresponding method "result".
+A sequence of tokens that satisfy the "calculation" rule consist of an "expression" between an opening and closing token, and we want to name the  coresponding method "result".

 The definition for the "expression" rule says that an expression can be one of five different sequences of tokens.
-Also notice that some of the definitions refer recursively to "expression".
+Also notice that some of the sequences refer recursively to "expression".
 This has to do with the recursive descent aspect of parsing code.
 In this way you can parse for instance ```((2+3) * 4)``` by allowing ```2+3``` to be an expression, while ```(2+3)``` is another expression which in turn is part of still another expression of which ```*``` and ```4``` are the other parts.

 ## Generating the lexer, parser and supporting stuff